GenesisFR/HowToBecomeGoodAtShooters/README.md

 ##### Artificer
 - doesn't need to be deployed to affect your other skill
 - protects you and nearby allies from disruption when deployed (like any other deployed skill as long as you're within 5m and using Technician)
-- heals nearby deployed shields (TODO: verify this information)
+- heals nearby deployed shields while holstered (TODO: verify this information)
 ##### Stinger
 - efficient against explosive drones due to their low HP
 - counts as explosive damage